 We believe that geographical skills and knowledge are essential components to a broad and balanced curriculum.
-Geography is challenging, motivating, topical and engaging; in our diverse society, children need more than ever before to understand people and their cultures.
-Our geography scheme of work is structured to allow children to understand the processes of both physical and human geography and help them make sense of their world.
-The curriculum is designed for all pupils to succeed, building upon skills and knowledge learned at Key Stage 1 and Lower Key Stage 2, with a hands-on approach to regular investigative work, whilst also building upon their own experiences and introducing them to new experiences.
+Geography is challenging, motivating, topical and engaging; in our diverse society, students need more than ever before to understand people and their cultures.
+Our geography scheme of work is structured to allow students to understand the processes of both physical and human geography and help them make sense of their world.
+The curriculum is designed for all students to succeed, building upon skills and knowledge learnt at key stage 1 and lower key stage 2, with a hands-on approach to regular investigative work, whilst also building upon their own experiences and introducing them to new experiences.

-The children are exposed to a wide variety of extra-curricular opportunities such as educational visits and whole school topic days.
-More able pupils are offered additional enrichment sessions where skills are developed further.
+The students are exposed to a wide variety of extra-curricular opportunities such as educational visits and whole school topic days.
+MAT students are offered additional enrichment sessions, where skills are developed further.

-The curriculum is designed to help develop pupils' geographical thinking throughout both key stages whilst still encouraging a love for learning – enabling them to transfer these skills to KS4.
+The curriculum is designed to help develop students' geographical thinking throughout both key stages whilst still encouraging a love for learning – enabling them to transfer these skills to KS4.